jacobgraven/virtual-turing-machine/docs/README.md

 ## Local Setup

 #### _If you would like to test the project locally, you can clone the repo and use the simple commands described below.
-You can also [view it online here](https://www.youtube.com/watch?v=L3tsYC5OYhQ) without having to download anything._
+You can also [view it online here](https://www.youtube.com/watch?v=L3tsYC5OYhQ) without having to download anything (WIP)._

 1. Clone the repository